apollowebdesigns/d3gauge/README.md

 You can have maximum and minimum values stored in this gauge.

+The gauge can autoscale.

+To see the gauge in action, download the repo, npm install, then run it locally with webpack to see what it looks like.

 ## Example gauge

 ![an example gauge image not here](gaugeexample.png)